The AHA Update brought several changes, including the introduction of 3 new ACLS, PALS, and BLS algorithms.

-A few weeks back, we released an article titled “Everything You Need To Know About The 2015 AHA Guidelines Update,” that illustrated the changes brought forth by the much-awaited release of the updated CPR and ECC guidelines.
-While that particular article was designed to discuss the update on a broad scale by listing the most significant changes, we felt it necessary to release a follow-up article that deals with a specified component of the guidelines – the algorithms.
+At eMedCert, we previously released a blog titled: “Everything You Need To Know About The AHA Guidelines Update.”
+That blog illustrated the changes brought forth by the much-awaited release of the updated AHA CPR and ECC guidelines.
+While that particular publication was designed to discuss the AHA update on a broad scale by listing the most significant changes, we felt it necessary to also release a follow-up.
+In this blog, we will discuss a specific component of the guidelines: the updated algorithms.

-Arguably the most significant change was the splitting of the Pediatric BLS (Basic Life Support) Algorithm.
-The previously single algorithm has now been separated into two algorithms to accommodate for single-rescuer, and multi-rescuer emergency scenarios.
+Arguably the most significant change to the AHA guidelines with the update involved the splitting of the Pediatric BLS (Basic Life Support) Algorithm.
+The previous Pediatric BLS algorithm was separated into two algorithms in order to differentiate between single-rescuer and multi-rescuer emergency scenarios.

-Single-rescuer and Multiple-Rescuer BLS Algorithm
+Single-Rescuer and Multiple-Rescuer BLS Algorithm

 Opioid-Associated Life-Threatening Emergency Algorithm